15,000 nomination papers filed

 PPP filed a list of nine names, whereas the PML-N submitted a list of seven candidates.
 All Pakistan Muslim League, Pak Sarzameen Party (PSP), Awami National Party (ANP), Grand Democratic Alliance (GDA) and Muttahida Qaumi Movement-Pakistan (MQM-P) also submitted their lists.
 Moreover, political parties also submitted lists for the 60 reserved women seats in the National Assembly and provincial assemblies, ahead of the deadline for submission of nominees, according to the revised schedule.

 Scrutiny of papers will start from today (Tuesday).
-In the Rawalpindi district, as many as total 1,389 candidates 352 for National Assembly and 1,039 candidates for provincial assembly seats had obtained nomination forms from Returning Officers to contest the upcoming general elections 2018.
-The candidates of different political parties included PML-N, PPP, PTI, AML, MMA, JI and several other parties were landing in judicial complex, Rawalpindi, in joyful mood.
-Several independent candidates also submitted their nomination papers before the ROs to contest general elections.
+In Rawalpindi district, as many as total 1,389 candidates 352 for National Assembly and 1,039 candidates for provincial assembly seats had obtained nomination forms from Returning Officers to contest upcoming general elections 2018.
+The candidates of different political parties included PML-N, PPP, PTI, AML, MMA, JI and several other parties were landing in judicial complex, Rawalpindi in joyful mood.
+Several independent candidates also submitted their nomination papers before ROs to contest general elections.

-Some two days back, the top-most candidates of PML-N, PPP, PTI, AML, JI etc. included Chaudhry Nisar Ali Khan, Sheikh Rashid, Malik Ibrar, Shakil Awan, Hanif Abbasi, Barrister Daniyal Tanvir, Ziaullah Shah, Sardar Naseem had submitted their nomination papers here in judicial complex, Rawalpindi.
+Some two days back, the top most candidates of PML-N, PPP, PTI, AML, JI etc. included Chaudhry Nisar Ali Khan, Sheikh Rashid, Malik Ibrar, Shakil Awan, Hanif Abbasi, Barrister Daniyal Tanvir, Ziaullah Shah, Sardar Naseem have already submitted their nomination papers here in judicial complex, Rawalpindi.

 June 11 was the last day for candidates to file their nomination papers for the upcoming elections of national and provincial assemblies scheduled to be held on July 25.